slurpee159/5113056042_HW2/README)B.md

-# README for HW2: Titanic Survival Prediction Using Streamlit and Kaggle API
+# Titanic Survival Prediction Using Streamlit and Kaggle API

 ## 1. Prompt: How can I fetch the Titanic dataset from Kaggle for analysis?